virtuozzo/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
 Yes, the main intention of the patches - provide the high density virtualisation.
-Support of system containers, Perfomance optimization for Virtuozzo solutions.
+Support of system containers(OpenVZ), Perfomance optimization for Virtuozzo solutions.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?